 This is dependent on how the surgery is done and the technique used.
 In general I tell my patients that they may have significant foreign body sensation and sensitivity to light and some pain for 2 to 4 days and that would be the minimum time off.
 Some can be uncomfortable for a week but that is unusual.
 One important thing to note is that you must comply with your post-op drop regimen and that even though you can work, the eye will be red for several weeks at least and perhaps up to 3 months or so.
 This redness will not prevent you from working.

-- Q What should I do if I think my child has an eye problem?
+- Q When should I see an eye doctor?